Accessory Dwelling Unit

 What is an Accessory Dwelling Unit?

 Accessory Dwelling Units (ADUs) are a second, smaller dwelling that can be built on a property already occupied by a single-family home.
 They are often called “mother-in-law suites”.
-The intent is to provide more affordable housing and increase density while maintain the single-family dwelling character of the property.
-Boise City Code for ADUs can be found online at citycode.cityofboise.org under Section 11-06-0.1(A).
+The intent is to provide more affordable housing and increase density while maintaining the single-family dwelling character of the property.
+Boise City Code for ADUs can be found online at citycode.cityofboise.org under Section 11-06-03.1(A).
 ADUs in the Historic District require a Certificate of Appropriateness prior to submittal of an ADU application.
-Determine the zoning of a specific property, by searching the zoning map.

 ADUs are not “tiny homes on wheels,” as these mobile dwellings are considered recreational vehicles or campers by the city’s development code.
 Such tiny homes are prohibited from being classified as ADUs by the city’s development code.
 Additionally, due to the mobile nature of tiny homes on wheels, they pose additional regulation challenges in terms of building safety, life safety, and relevant area design standards.